 The bow is the most important accessory for the viola as without it, the viola could not be played.
 It is important to buy the right viola bow which has the right weight and feel while remaining within your budget.
 If you need a refresher on how to buy the right viola, you can read our viola bow buying guide.
 Most beginner viola outfits come with viola bow already, but once you get to the intermediate and advanced level, you need to be sure you are using the viola bow that works for you.
 We recommend trying out several bows to see which one sounds the best with your instrument.

 Violas, as with all stringed instruments, are notoriously delicate instruments so it is vital to have a solid case to protect it.
-Cases typically come in two styles, the oblong case, which fits in a rectangle around the instrument and usually has a lot of room for accessories, and the fitted shape which surrounds the viola snugly.
+Viola cases typically come in two styles, the oblong case, which fits in a rectangle around the instrument and usually has a lot of room for accessories, and the fitted shape which surrounds the viola snugly.
 Most cases will offer at least one compartment for accessories, 1-2 viola bow holders, possibly a humidifier, and some extra pockets for music, etc. Beginner viola outfits generally come with a case, but if you want a better or sturdier case, you can explore the options below.
+You can see our guide on the best viola cases to learn more about the viola cases we recommend.

 The use of a shoulder rest has been a debate since the invention of the viola (and violin), but only professionals tend to eschew the shoulder rest due to their belief that it affects the sound.
 Shoulder rests provide comfort to the performer by elevating the viola so that the viola does not need to be held up by the left hand.
 The shoulder rest attaches to the thicker bottom half of the viola and fits between the performers shoulder and the bottom of the viola when the viola is held.